JackMallon/Facebook-Groupchat-Statistics-Generator/readme.md

 ### Prerequisites

-Must have python3 and pip installed and all of the dependencies
+Must have python3 and pip installed as well as all of the dependencies

 ```
 pip install requests bs4 csv re pandas collections matplotlib datetime random sys